Dreamlights001/Liver-CT-CLIP/README.md

 pip install -r requirements.txt
 ```

-The CT-CLIP model necessitates the use of an A100 GPU with 80GB of VRAM for a batch size of 8 for efficient training, due to the model's considerable size.
-Inference can be done in smaller GPUs.
-The patch sizes of the image encoder can be adjusted to make it fit onto smaller GPUs, although this will affect the model performance in smaller pathologies.
-Batch size can also be lowered, but this is not recommended for CLIP training as it will not learn negative images with lower batch sizes.
+For original full CT-CLIP pretraining at large batch size, an A100 80GB class GPU is still recommended.
+Inference can be done on smaller GPUs.
+The patch sizes of the image encoder can be adjusted to fit smaller GPUs, although this may affect performance in smaller pathologies.

 ## Training